WheatonCS/aGoodMystery/README.md

 2. Although we did not include in most of our analyses the stories proportedly written by Edgar's brother Henry (*c.f.*, Collins, 2013), we include a separate directory of these four stories for your other, related, queries.

-2. We have tried to document our scripts (really!).
+3. We have tried to document our scripts (really!).
 We recognize that more efficient methods exist.
 This is especially true in our R script in step_3b that automates a number of trial runs.

-3. The tools, languages, and packages used (but not included here):
+4. The tools, languages, and packages used (but not included here):
   - Lexos, local version (https://github.com/WheatonCS/Lexos) or available online at http://lexos.wheatoncollege.edu
   - Stylo in R (https://github.com/computationalstylistics/stylo)
   - Python (with Anaconda) and R scripts

-Rudman, J. (2012).
-The State of Non-Traditional Authorship Attribution Studies -- 2012: Some Problems and Solutions. *English Studies*, v93(3), 259-274.

 Date Last Modified:
-mdl (January, 2016): early play mdl (August,  2016): toward an example to encourage others mdl (January, 2017): initial responses to DH 2017 reviewer comments
+-mdl (January, 2016): early play
+-mdl (August,  2016): toward an example to encourage others -mdl (January, 2017): initial responses to DH 2017 reviewer comments